-In reporting period 3, our internal Modern Slavery experts ran interactive workshops in the Modern Slavery space which were mandatory for all Mills Oakley staff.
+In our previous reporting period, our internal Modern Slavery experts ran interactive workshops in the Modern Slavery space which were mandatory for all Mills Oakley staff.
 There were 5 x 1 hour-long sessions of these workshops conducted in person and virtually for staff all around the country.
 Our experts shared real stories of survivors and details of legal cases they have been engaged to act on involving modern slavery.
 This training continued the educational experience of our staff in a more meaningful way than online e-learning can and also covered again what Modern Slavery is, the prevalence and nature of Modern Slavery, explained what our legal obligations are as well as what further actions need to be taken by each staff member to ensure those obligations are met.
 Staff had at least an hour each session with our experts and were encouraged to guess statistics and ask questions resulting in a collaborative and effective improvement upon our training in this space.

-In our last reporting period, we rolled out annual online training for all staff on Modern Slavery including mandatory reading of our Modern Slavery policy.
-We worked with an external training provider to create this specific online training module on Modern Slavery, and the content was prepared with our internal Modern Slavery experts.
+To continue to bolster staff awareness after the interactive workshops in the last reporting period, in our fourth reporting period we required all staff to complete annual online training on Modern Slavery including mandatory reading of our Modern Slavery policy, our Modern Slavery Statement, our initial correspondence with our suppliers and our Supplier Code of Conduct.
+We previously worked with an external training provider to create this specific online training module on Modern Slavery, and the content was prepared with our internal Modern Slavery experts.
 The online course helps staff understand what Modern Slavery is, the impacts of Modern Slavery in present day society, what it means to have transparency in our supply chain, the MSA, and our reporting obligations.
-In our recent reporting period, we have achieved a 77% rate of completion for reading our Policy and a 67% completion rate for the more fulsome modern slavery course.
-We have already made arrangements to identify and correspond with those staff members that have not yet completed their training in 2023.
+In our recent reporting period, we are pleased to announce that we achieved a 100% rate of completion for reading our Policy and Statement (an increase of 23% from the prior reporting period) and a 97% completion rate for the more fulsome modern slavery course (an increase of 30% from the prior reporting period).
+The 3% of staff that had not completed the course by 30 June 2023 were likely new starters who were given a longer period within which to complete the training.
+This high completion rate achieved by concerted efforts by our Human Resources team to ensure all staff understood the importance of completing this training and also the increased awareness achieved through the interactive workshops we rolled out in our prior reporting period.